quicwg/base-drafts/draft-ietf-quic-transport.md

 Each connection possesses a set of identifiers, any of which could be used to distinguish it from other connections.
 Connection IDs are selected independently in each direction.
-Each Connection ID contains a sequence number to assist in deduplicating messages.
+Each Connection ID has an associated sequence number to assist in deduplicating messages.

 The primary function of a connection ID is to ensure that changes in addressing at lower protocol layers (UDP, IP, and below) don't cause packets for a QUIC